-- Note 1: Since July 1, 2023, KGI Securities Investment Trust Co., Ltd. has become brother company of the Company. - Note 2: Since January 30, 2024, Soar Taiwan Co., Ltd. has become the investee held by equity method by the subsidiary of the Company's parent company. - Note 3: Since March 19, 2024, CDIB-Innolux II Limited Partnership has become the investee held by equity method by the subsidiary of the Company's parent company. - Note 4: Since August 23, 2024, GPPC Development Corp. was no longer the related party of the Company. - Note 5: Related parties such as parent company, brother company, equity method investee of subsidiary of parent company, juristic-person directors of parent company become related parties of the Company as the result of the tender offer by KGI Financial.
+- Note 1: Since January 30, 2024, Soar Taiwan Co., Ltd. has become other related party of the Company. - Note 2: Since March 19, 2024, CDIB-Innolux II Limited Partnership has become other related party of the Company. - Note 3: Since August 23, 2024, GPPC Development Corp. was no longer the related party of the Company. - Note 4: Since March 24, 2025, KGI Culture and Arts Foundation has become substantial related party of the Company. - Note 5: Related parties such as parent company, brother company, and other related parties of the Company as the result of the tender offer by KGI Financial.